 How is IK Multimedia AmpliTube 5 set up?

-This is software which isn’t messing around.
-It’s been designed with a wholistic view of the production process and includes the following features:
+Amplitube 5 is software which isn’t messing around.
+IK Multimedia clearly designed it with a holistic view of the production process and includes the following features:

 The entire signal chain is covered from start to finish in terms of modelling.